lsds/intravisor/runtime/musl-lkl/lkl/Documentation/kernel-hacking/hacking.rst

 In order to get your stuff into shape for official inclusion, or even to make a neat patch, there's administrative work to be done:

--  Figure out who are the owners of the code you've been modifying.
+-  Figure out whose pond you've been pissing in.
 Look at the top of the source files, inside the ``MAINTAINERS`` file, and last of all in the ``CREDITS`` file.
-You should coordinate with these people to make sure you're not duplicating effort, or trying something that's already been rejected.
+You should coordinate with this person to make sure you're not duplicating effort, or trying something that's already been rejected.

-   Make sure you put your name and email address at the top of any files you create or modify significantly.
+   Make sure you put your name and EMail address at the top of any files you create or mangle significantly.
 This is the first place people will look when they find a bug, or when **they** want to make a change.

 -  Usually you want a configuration option for your kernel hack.
 Edit ``Kconfig`` in the appropriate directory.
-The Config language is simple to use by cut and paste, and there's complete documentation in ``Documentation/kbuild/kconfig-language.rst``.
+The Config language is simple to use by cut and paste, and there's complete documentation in ``Documentation/kbuild/kconfig-language.txt``.

    In your description of the option, make sure you address both the expert user and the user who knows nothing about your feature.